cosmos-validators/KnowledgeBase/Delegators-Guide/Gaia-CLI+Ledger.md

 After installation is complete you will find new app within your ledger nano device.
 To enter it you have to click both left and right button at the same time.

+It's recommended that you update your Ledger Nano S device to version 1.5.5 or higher otherwise unexpected issues might appear while using gaiacli tool later in the tutorial.
+Update option/button can be found in the top right corner of the Manager view in the Ledger Live client.

 ![alt_text](images/cli+ledger-3.png "image_tooltip")